 The main contribution of this paper lies in our reported endeavors of shedding some light onto the impact of accounting for negation in sentiment analysis.
-Our experiments with a basic sentiment analysis framework show that a relatively straightforward approach to accounting for negation already helps to increase precision with 1.17%.
-On a subset of selected documents containing negated words, precision increases with 2.23%; a notable result if we consider the fact that negation is sparsely used in our data set.
+Our experiments with a basic sentiment analysis framework show that a relatively straightforward approach to accounting for negation already helps to increase precision.
+On a subset of selected documents containing negated words, precision increases somewhat more; a notable result if we consider the fact that negation is sparsely used in our data set.

 Nevertheless, it appears to be worthwhile to investigate the effects of optimizing the scope of influence of negation words in order to obtain more detailed insights in the impact of negation in sentiment analysis.
-We would also like to experiment with other types of words in our wordbank (e.g., adverbs, possibly combined with adjectives).
-Finally, we plan on taking into account degrees of negation.
+We also want to experiment with other types of words in our wordbank (e.g., adverbs, possibly combined with adjectives).
+Finally, we plan to consider various degrees of negation.